Rebecca Jane NEVIN (1847-1865)

 TMAG Collection Ref: Q16826-1-2

 Thomas Nevin’s mounted carte-de-visite portraits of himself

 and his sister Mary Ann Nevin, 1873.

-Mary Ann was placed on the sick list of the Fairlie, on the voyage out, on 23 April 1852, together with her mother, and in the company of some of the 290 convicts and Parkhurst prison boys on board.
+Mary Ann Nevin was placed on the sick list of the Fairlie, on the voyage out, on 23rd April 1852, together with her mother, and in the company of some of the 290 convicts and Parkhurst prison boys on board.
 She was listed as “child of guard”.
 See this article here and this article here on this site.

-About the same time this photograph was taken, Mary Ann was attacked by a cow at Kangaroo Valley, sufficient to warrant medical attention and publication of the event in The Mercury, 1st February, 1873.
+About the same time this photograph was taken, Mary Ann was attacked by a cow at Kangaroo Valley, sufficient to warrant medical attention and publication of the event in the Mercury, 1st February, 1873.

-Mary Ann Nevin, attacked by a cow, The Mercury 1st February 1873
+Mary Ann Nevin, attacked by a cow,

 Above: John Nevin, father of Thomas, Rebecca, Mary Ann and Jack, applied to the Board of Education to establish a night school for males at the Wesleyan Chapel, Kangaroo Valley.
-From The Mercury, 28 May 1875.

 Mary Ann Nevin, sister of Thomas, wins the Spelling Bee,